richgel999/simple_opencl/README.md

 # simple_opencl
 This is a simple and *practical* C++ sample showing how to use OpenCL v1.2 on Windows/Linux/OSX with no 3rd party SDK installs required under Windows/OSX.

-Unlike every other OpenCL example I've seen, this example shows a bunch of things you would need to do in practic to ship an app using OpenCL:
+Unlike every other OpenCL example I've seen, this example demonstrates a bunch of things you would need to do in practice to ship an app using OpenCL:

 - Importantly, no 3rd party SDK dependencies are required to compile/link under Windows.
 All headers and the import libs are in the "OpenCL" directory.
 - How to safely use OpenCL from multiple threads (by using a local context, and creating your command queue/kernels on that context).
 - How to work around AMD driver serialization issues if you use OpenCL from multiple threads
 - How to load your program source from either a file, or from an array in a C-style header

+Windows has strong support for OpenCL v1.2 on NVidia, AMD, and Intel drivers.
+In my testing, even brand new Windows AMD machines right out of the box with no updates have working OpenCL drivers.

 ### Building